Specialist support for children in Wexford

 Anonymous feedback shared with identifying details removed.

 Our child had delayed development and showed autistic traits.
-Before therapy, play was mostly repetitive and didn’t feel meaningful.
-Now there’s a clear sense of rhythm in their voice, and the level and variety of play has noticeably grown.
+Before therapy, their engagement was mostly repetitive and lacked flexibility or spontaneity.
+Now there’s a clear sense of rhythm in their voice, and their creativity and range of expression have noticeably grown.

 Parent A

-My child struggled to play with other children, got angry very easily, and often showed challenging behaviours.
+My child struggled to engage with other children, got angry very easily, and often showed challenging behaviours.

 Parent B

 Our child has become brighter and more confident.
-They’ve started showing genuine interest in learning, and their focus and concentration have improved a lot.
+They’ve started showing genuine interest in learning, and their focus and concentration have improved significantly.

 Parent C

 My child used to fight with classmates, had no friends, and constantly argued with teachers.
-After meeting Paul, they’ve begun to make friends, and they’re slowly learning emotional regulation step by step.
+Through sessions with Paul, they’ve begun to make friends, and they’re slowly learning emotional regulation step by step.

 Parent D